MBB-team/VBA-toolbox/_wiki/dcm.md

 ## Including confounds in DCM analyses

 Some experimental designs may be associated with a few anticipated confounding factors.
-These typically take the form of mixtures of regressors that may induce sample-to-sample variations in the fMRI times, above and beyond those that ared using DCM.
+These typically take the form of mixtures of regressors that may induce sample-to-sample variations in the fMRI time series, above and beyond those that are modelled using DCM.
 VBA enables one to include these in the analysis as long as the corresponding "null design" matrix is known.
 For example, one may want to consider (non specific) slow trends, which may act as confounding factors.
 The following script exemplifies how to account for such confounds:

 ```matlab
 nconfounds = 16; % number of basis functions